 Contracts may contain both lease and non-lease components.
 The Company allocates the consideration in the contract to the lease and non-lease components based on their relative stand-alone prices.
-However, for leases of properties for which the Company is a lessee, it has elected the practical expedient provided in MFRS16 not to separate lease and non-lease components.
-Both components are accounted for as a single lease component and payments for both components are included in the measurement of lease liability.

 Lease term

 In determining the lease term, the Company considers all facts and circumstances that create an economic incentive to exercise an extension option, or not to exercise a termination option.
 Extension options (or periods after termination options) are only included in the lease term if the lease is reasonably certain to be extended (or not to be terminated).